TOMO-YOSHI/NavigationBar-with-SlidingLine/README.md

 ## Functionality
 ### How to implement the sliding bar feature
 The main feature of this project is the sliding bar which indicates a selected item.
-To implement the continuous motion, styles of the sliding bar are dynamically defined by JavaScript, not only by CSS.
+To implement the continuous behavior, styles of the sliding bar are dynamically defined by JavaScript, not only by CSS.

     const alignSlideBar = (slideLineElement, targetElement) => {
         slideLineElement.style.width = window.getComputedStyle(targetElement).width;